10up/gutenberg-best-practices/reference/02-Themes/navigation.md

 The core navigation block stores the ID of the navigation post in its attributes.
 This way the block knows which navigation menu to display.

-Sadly, because of this reliance on the ID we loose the concept of navigation areas.
+Sadly, because of this reliance on the ID we lose the concept of navigation areas.
 In classic themes you could register a navigation area and then assign a menu to it in the Customizer.
 This is not possible anymore with block-based themes.

 That means we have to become a little creative when it comes to working with the ID's of navigation menus when working across multiple environments.